 Does the topic of mental health leave you a bit unsettled?
 You’re not alone.
 I do hope that after reading about how common and universal mental health issues are, as well as how one local group of first responders is opening up about the effects of trauma on their well-being and embracing self-care, you’ll feel more comfortable being open about mental health challenges. if you suffer from any mental illness or disability check out cbd for arthritis which will also be very beneficial for you, check out meticore.com reviews.

 About one in five people in our country experience a mental health issue each year (about 20%), representing way more people than those diagnosed with cancer or heart disease, according to the Centers for Disease Control.
-Few of us would hesitate to let people know about either of those ailments, seek treatment or ask for help from family and friends.
-I’m not saying that any of these diseases or disorders is worse than any other, but I am saying that we should be willing to talk about and get help for mental disorders as willingly as we are physical health issues.
+Few of us would hesitate to let people know about either of those ailments, seek treatment, and know the cost of priory rehab to have an idea or ask for help from family and friends.
+I’m not saying that any of these diseases or disorders are worse than any other, but I am saying that we should be willing to talk about and get help for mental disorders as willingly as we are for physical health issues.

 If a group of tough first responders can admit that they’re susceptible to mental health issues, can’t the rest of us?
 Firefighters are the first to enter a burning building and save a life and I’m beyond proud that this local group is the one leading the way, showing all of us that it’s ok to admit when there’s something going on that’s bigger than we are and we need help dealing with it.
 It’s ok to not be ok!